 In case of cycling, I considered the subsidies (i.e. the public costs) as zero for the following reasons.
 First, according to Gössling et al. (2019) the actual external costs of cycling or walking is minimal, and their external benefits offset the external costs several times; thus, the external costs of cycling and walking are -0.184 EUR/km and -0.370 EUR/km, respectively.
-Besides external costs the main elements of cycling's public costs are the costs of infrastructure that are usually not covered by cyclists.
-However, from the one hand it can be assumed that such infrastructure costs are minimal, at least compared to car use and public transportation18.
-On the other hand, it can be debated whether cycling infrastructure costs should be attributed completely to cycling, as cyclists could readily use the same infrastructure, as cars, were car use slower, safer, and less polluting.
-In this sense, cycling infrastructure can be considered as infrastructure that allows quicker and more polluting car use and so part of the costs of cycling infrastructure might be considered as the unpaid private costs of car use.
-Further public costs includes direct monetary subsidies provide by some municipality, the subsidized use of community bikes and the subsidized provided for acquiring e-bikes.
-However, the amount of these subsidies is small and very few people receives them19.
+Besides external costs, cycling's public costs include the costs of infrastructure that are usually not covered by cyclists, direct monetary subsidies provided by some municipalities (index.hu 2019), the subsidized use of community bikes and the subsidies provided for acquiring e-bikes.
+However, it can be assumed that such costs are minimal, at least compared to the similar costs of car use and public transportation20.
+Therefore, it was considered that the external benefits of cycling offset these subsidies completely.